 When comparing Julia vs Reason ML, the Slant community recommends Reason ML for most people.
-In the question“What are the best functional programming languages for programming beginners?”
-Reason ML is ranked 7th while Julia is ranked 13th.
+In the question“What are the best languages for learning functional programming?”
+Reason ML is ranked 18th while Julia is ranked 21st.

 Ranked in these QuestionsQuestion Ranking